RISCV-on-Microsemi-FPGA/SoftConsole/Dhrystone/Readme.md

     * no parity
     * no flow control

-This example displays a message on HyperTerminal.
-Use the interactive use interface to give commands from HyperTerminal.
+This example displays the Dhrystone results on the terminal.

 ## Target hardware